pairwise-tech/code-runner-api/README.md

 ## Deployment

 This app is currently not deployed anywhere and only runs locally.
+The project needs to be dockerized so it the required command line tools and libraries will be definitively available, and then deployed if it is going to actually be used.